vetal-e/documentation/_build/markdown/markdown/backend/setup/installation.md

 You should now be able to open the homepage *http(s)://<your-domain-name>/* and use the application.

+#### NOTE
+Business Tip

+Do you wish to take advantage of the new digital commerce trend?
+Explore our <a href="https://oroinc.com/oromarketplace/b2b-marketplace/" target="_blank">B2B marketplace</a> guide.

 ## What’s Next

 ### Optimization, Scalability, and Configuration Recommendations